AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/kb-articles/publishing/customize-exsisting-site-template-kb.md

 level: Experienced

 ---
-# General Instructions to customize existing AEM Site templates for AEM Guides
+# Customize existing AEM Site templates for AEM Guides

 This guide provides step-by-step instructions to customize existing AEM Site templates for use with AEM Guides to generate AEM Sites from DITA maps and topics.